Anaphory/abui-network/README.md

  - BEAST with the following packages:
    - Babel
-   - speciesnetwork [with my modifications to prevent NullPointer exceptions] in addition to the requirements listed by BEASTling
+   - speciesnetwork [with my modifications to prevent NullPointer exceptions, and to provide TreeSelectors] in addition to the requirements listed by BEASTling
  - phyltr [with my additions for network support]
  - beastling